cloudflare/cloudflare-docs/content/rules/origin-rules/features.md

 {{</Aside>}}

-## DNS record override
+## DNS record

-This feature, also known as resolve override, allows you to override the resolved hostname of incoming requests.
+Allows you to override the resolved hostname of incoming requests.
+This functionality is also known as resolve override.

-A common use case for this functionality is when you are serving an application from the URI (for example, `mydomain.com/app`).
+A common use case is when you are serving an application from the URI (for example, `mydomain.com/app`).
 In this case, the `app` may be hosted on a different server or by a third party.
 A DNS record override allows you to redirect requests to this endpoint to the server for that third-party application.

 You must specify a valid hostname in a DNS record override that is either: